How Issue Stance Scores Work

 - Absent and voice votes.
 Only recorded Yea and Nay votes are captured.
 Absent votes and voice votes (where individual positions are not recorded) are excluded.

 - AI classification.
-The system uses AI (Claude) to identify which policy issues each bill addresses and to assign stance and relevance scores.
+The system uses AI (Claude Haiku) to identify which policy issues each bill addresses and to assign stance and relevance scores.
 This classification is probabilistic and may occasionally miscategorize a bill's relationship to an issue.

 - Session scope.
-Scores draw from the 2025 and 2026 South Dakota legislative sessions.
-Legislators who served only one session have less voting data available.
+Scores draw from South Dakota legislative sessions back through 2019, with recency weighting that emphasizes the most recent sessions.
+Legislators with shorter tenures have less voting data available.

 Stance profiles are visible on each legislator's page.
 For details on how these scores are used to predict votes, see How We Predict Votes.